-LATCH (Lower Anchors and Tethers for Children) is another way to install car seats in cars.
-It is found in some seating positions of newer cars to make installation of car seats easier.
+In newer cars, some seating positions have LATCH (Lower Anchors and Tethers for Children).
+LATCH is another way to install car seats.
+Using LATCH is often easier than using a seat belt to install a car seat.

-In general, using the LATCH lower anchors is not safer than using a seat belt to install a car seat.
+Using the LATCH lower anchors is not safer than using a seat belt to install a car seat.
 The key is proper installation.
 Sometimes lower anchors will provide a better fit.
 Other times the seat belt is better or is the only option.
-Wherever you install the car seat, choose the one method that gives a proper fit.
+Wherever you install the car seat, choose the one method that gives a good fit.